bparsons17/Ataraxia/README.md

 </p>

-**Flask** was used for our backend and it reduced a ton of boiler plate code, freeing us to implement more features.
+**Flask** was used for my backend and it reduced a ton of boiler plate code, freeing me to implement more features.

-**pyenv** was our software registry, and within it we installed many packages;
+**pyenv** was my software registry, and within it I installed many packages;
 some notable examples include:
 *
 *